docsforadobe/javascript-tools-guide/4 - User-Interface Tools/defining-behavior-with-event-callbacks-and-listeners.rst

 To open a Flash Player, add a control of type flashplayer to your ScriptUI window.
 A control object of this type contains functions that allow your script to load SWF files and control movie playback.
 It also contains functions that allow your Adobe application script to communicate with the ActionScript environment of the Flash application.
-See "FlashPlayer control functions" on page 145.
+See :ref:`flashplayer-control-functions`.
 A limited set of data types can be passed between the two scripting environments:
 Number
 String